PooleHenry/SuperSimpleFlashDrive/README.md

 # SuperSimpleFlashDrive
-Designing a tiny capacity (16 MB!) flash drive, using a WCH CH552 microcontroller and a Winbond W25Q128 NOR Flash memory chip.
-This project is open-source.
+A tiny capacity (16 MB!) flash drive, using a WCH CH552 microcontroller and a Winbond W25Q128 NOR Flash memory chip.
+This project is open-source!
 <img width="1080" height="375" alt="flashdrive_boardCAD" src="/images/flashdrive_boardCAD.png" />

 ## What is this?